 Greetings!
-I am Michelann Quimby, and I am a university instructor, cyberpsychology researcher, and consultant.
+I am Michelann Quimby, and I am an award-winning university instructor, curriculum designer, cyberpsychology researcher, and consultant.

 I hold a PhD in Human Development from Fielding Graduate University and a Master of Science in Organizational Leadership and Ethics from St. Edward’s University in Austin, Texas.
 I also hold a Master’s degree in Music Performance from San Francisco Conservatory of Music.